-So you've heard the arguments, weighed out the challenges and benefits, and decided you're all in.
-You're going keto.
+You've heard the arguments, weighed out the challenges and benefits, and decided you're all in: You're going keto.

-First off, you're in good company.
-More people—and more athletes—than ever are embracing a very low-carb, high-fat diet and sticking with it for months, or even years, on end.
+More people than ever are embracing this very low-carb, high-fat diet plan and sticking with it for months or even years.
 Once they successfully make the switch from using carbohydrates to using fat and ketones for fuel, they find they're leaner, healthier, and more mentally focused than ever.

-But for every lifter who ends up loving this approach, you'll find another who had a miserable experience and bailed after just a few days.
+But for every lifter who ends up loving the ketogenic diet, you'll find another who had a miserable experience and bailed after just a few days.
 This is a shame, because they probably could have felt great if they had simply had a better plan—or a plan at all.

-Here's what you need to know to ace your nutrition and supplementation during the crucial first month of ketogenic dieting, along with a complete sample meal plan!
+Here's what you need to know—including keto meals and a keto food list—to ace your nutrition and supplementation during the crucial first month of ketogenic dieting.

-Got that done?
-Cool.
-Now, here are some of the staples you should build your ketogenic diet around:
+Now that your cupboards are bare, here are some of the staple keto diet foods you should build your ketogenic diet around:

 - Fatty nuts and seeds: cashews, macadamia nuts, pumpkin seeds

 - Full-fat cheese

 - Beef: ground chuck (80/20), filet mignon, porterhouse, ribeye